Maud TENAILLON

 Maize-Bean intercropping

 Unlike natural and human selection, which has acted for millennia in a multi-specific assemblage context, biotic interactions are minimized in modern agroecosystems.
 We focus on maize and bean, two crops that are still associated in some traditional European agricultural systems.
 We seek the potential benefits of this biological partnership which could result from complementarity and/or facilitation processes.
-We integrate field surveys, agronomic measures, genetic tools to study the evolutionary history and the determinants of maize-bean intercropping.
+We integrate field surveys, agronomic measures, rhizospheric metabarcoding, genetic tools to study the evolutionary history and the determinants of maize-bean intercropping.
 More generally, through the INCREASE project (https://www.pulsesincrease.eu/), we want to promote the description, preservation and use of the genetic resources of food legumes.
-Learn more about a really cool experiment on beans Citizen Science Experiment.
+Learn more about a really cool experiment on beans Citizen Science Experiment. -

 Community